-Once you have completed all the requirements of this program, you can request to receive a certificate of completion.
-Program graduates can register for flat, horizontal, vertical and/or overhead position welding testing held on-site at George Brown College's CWB accredited test centre.
+Once you have completed all the requirements of this program, you can request to receive a certificate of completion using the department contact information on this web page.
+Program graduates can register for flat, horizontal, vertical, and/or overhead position welding testing held on-site at George Brown College's CWB accredited test centre.
 Exams are overseen by the CWB Group, and the CWB Group will issue the appropriate welding ticket/licence if an exam is passed.

 Module 1: Core Courses (One or Two)